Self-isolation & quarantine FAQs

 If you live in self-catered accommodation

-- For self-isolation or contact quarantine in self-catered accommodation at Garden Halls, International Hall, Lillian Penson Hall, and Nutford House, we will deliver breakfast, lunch, and dinner to your room, Monday to Friday; and brunch and dinner, Saturday and Sunday, for the period of your self-isolation or quarantine.
-For travel quarantine at those halls, we will deliver meals for your first three days of quarantine; from day four, you should arrange for a supermarket delivery.
+- For self-isolation in self-catered accommodation at Garden Halls, Handel Mansions, International Hall, Lillian Penson Hall, and Nutford House, we will deliver breakfast, lunch, and dinner to your room, Monday to Friday; and brunch and dinner, Saturday and Sunday, for the period of your self-isolation or quarantine.
+For contact quarantine or travel quarantine in self-catered accommodation at those halls, we will deliver meals for your first three days of quarantine; from day four, you should arrange for a supermarket delivery.

 - At Eleanor Rosa House, we can provide a three-day emergency supply of food at the beginning of your period of travel quarantine only.
 From day four, you should arrange for a supermarket delivery.
 Please ensure you keep a stock of long life provisions to use in the event that you have to self-isolate or contact quarantine, as we will not routinely provide catered meals.